just-the-docs/just-the-docs/docs/navigation/main/levels.md

 Here we're setting up the UI Components landing page that is available at URL `/docs/ui-components`, which is ordered second in the main navigation.

 The navigation links for all pages with children come with an expander.
 When you click the expander, the display of the children is toggled, so you can expand or collapse all the children displays, regardless of which page is currently active.

 ## Child Pages

 On child pages, simply set the `parent` front matter to the parent page's `title`, and set a navigation order (relative to pages having the same parent).

-#### Example
+### Example: creating a child page
+{: .text-delta }

 ```yaml
 ---